-SPS 192.27 Weigh-in procedures and weight classes. (changed to be consistent w/ MMA)
+SPS 192.27 Weigh-in procedures and weight classes.

 (1) Boxers shall weigh in no more than 36 hours prior to the start time of the event in which they will compete.
 The weigh-in shall be conducted under the supervision of an inspector or department representative at a place designated by the promoter in an area with ample lighting to observe boxers and conduct the weigh-in.